DefactoSoftware/MedischRekenenArcade/README.md

 **Setup:**
 - run `bundle install`
 - setup config/database.yml (use database.yml.example as base)
-- run `createdb mra_development` to create the development database
-- run `createdb mra_test` to create the test database
 - run `rake db:setup && rake db:migrate` to set up the development db (make sure to have postgres running)
 - run `rake db:test:prepare` to set up the test db
 - run `rake create_units` to create the units